Get,

 Image Source: freepik.com

-The seeds of pomegranate are packed with iron and can improve blood counts tremendously.
-Pomegranate is now prescribed as a fruit that has to be consumed regularly if platelet counts have to be increased.
-If you are looking for how to increase platelets during malaria, then try having a bowl of pomegranate fruit a couple of times a day to give you the boost you need.
-Not just that, pomegranate also contains numerous antioxidants and vitamins C which can help boost immunity and help fight infections effectively.
+Pomegranate seeds are rich in iron and can help improve blood counts.
+Pomegranate is now commonly recommended as a fruit to be consumed regularly for increasing platelet counts.
+If you’re wondering how to increase platelet count during malaria, try having a bowl of pomegranate a couple of times a day for the boost you need.
+Additionally, pomegranates are packed with antioxidants and vitamin C, which can help boost immunity and effectively fight infections5.

 5. Pumpkin

 Pumpkin is another food that has amazing properties of increasing platelet count.
-This is because it contains vitamin A, which can have some benefit in enhancing the number of platelets being produced by the bone marrow.
+This is because it contains vitamin A, which can have some benefit in increasing the number of platelets produced by the bone marrow3.

-Other vitamins A rich foods such as carrots, sweet potato and kale are also beneficial.
-If you are looking for how to increase platelet count during pregnancy, you may want to talk to your doctor about increasing your intake of these foods.
+Other vitamins A rich foods include carrots, sweet potato and kale.
+If you are looking to increase platelet count during pregnancy, you should talk to your doctor before increasing your intake of these foods7.

 6. Wheatgrass